peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

     }
 }
 ```
-will result in all record types defined in `dnspython` (which includes a large number of deprecated, reserved and unrecommended record types) being available except A.
+will result in all record types defined in `dnspython` (which includes a large number of deprecated, reserved, and not recommended record types) being available except A.

 Please note that it's still possible to import other types using the API or via custom scripts, and existing records will still remain in the database.
 Only the GUI is affected by this setting.